Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 139C3: after D35, too small in NewG
 - 139C9: after D35a, too small in NewG
 - 139E9: franken
+- 13A0D: after 0E, and 0E is from new JSesh
 - 13A26: after 25
 - 13A41: campaign for donkeys, after E216k
 - 13A63: master class